 Our staff will alert the DSL of families becoming or at risk of becoming homeless, so that the DSL can refer to housing services at the earliest opportunity.
 Indicators for the risk of homelessness can include debt, rent arrears, domestic abuse and anti-social behaviour, as well as the family being asked to leave a property.
 Duties introduced under The Homelessness Reduction Act 2017 shift focus to early intervention.
-For further information refer to <a href="Homeless-Homeles
+For further information refer to Homeless Reduction Act Factsheets.